 Chateau Tongariro Hotel

-Which trips include a stay at the Chateau Tongariro Hotel?
+Which trips include a visit to the Chateau Tongariro Hotel?

-Timeless North – 10 days, Auckland to New Plymouth.
+Timeless North – 6 days, Auckland to Auckland.

 Pristine New Zealand – 13 days, Auckland to Queenstown.

 The history of the Chateau Tongariro, like New Zealand more broadly, is short but tumultuous.
 The fascinating Georgian style building is pleasing to look at, finished in soft pastel colours, and deliberately (if not perfectly) symmetrical.
 The Chateau was designed by kiwi architect Herbert Hall, and was modelled on the Chateau Lake Louise in Alberta, Canada.